Elizabeth Clare Prophet: Career

-Teachings

-The dogma of The Summit Lighthouse included a doctrine called the Path of Personal Christhood, or the way of the soul's one-on-one relationship with God through Christ consciousness.
+The beliefs of The Summit Lighthouse included a doctrine called the "Path of Personal Christhood" described as soul's one-on-one relationship with God through Christ consciousness.
 Prophet believed she shared the gift of the word, both written and spoken.
 She claimed to be in constant communion with God.

-The Science of the Spoken Word, as Elizabeth and Mark taught it, was thought to be a gift of sound combined with meditation, prayer and visualization.
-They believed that a Divine Gift (The Ascension) of union with God was possible.
+The book The Science of the Spoken Word, as Elizabeth and Mark taught it, was thought to be a gift of sound combined with meditation, prayer and visualization.
+They believed that a divine gift (the assertion) of union with God was possible.